25 Jul How To Remove A Shower Drain Cover

 First Step to Removing a Shower Drain Cover

-Do a quick glance over before removing it.
+Do a quick glance over it before removing it.
 Examine how it’s attached.
 A standard shower drain cover is attached with a screw in the center.
 Other drains snap into place instead.
 A snap-on shower drain cover will generally have a silicone adhesive that holds it in place.
 Just give it a little tug and it will pop out.

-Helpful Tools to Use in Removal Process
+Helpful Tools to Use in the Removal Process

 Having tools on hand to use during the removal process helps removal go a bit smoother.
 Helpful tools to have close by are:

 - Philips screwdriver or a flat-head screwdriver for a screw in the drain cover

 - Needle nose pliers for a snap on drain cover

 - Spray lubricant to use along the outer lip of the cover